Prince Harry And Meghan Markle Wedding Rumors: Royal Bad Boy Getting Cold Feet?

 — Daily Mail U.K. (@DailyMailUK) March 6, 2017

-Now that Prince Harry and Meghan Markle are several months into their relationship and looking pretty happy, the pressure to get engaged, and then, ultimately, to get married, is on.
-Prince Harry’s brother, William, has been married for years now and has been popping out royal babies with his wife, Kate Middleton.
+Now that Prince Harry and Meghan Markle are several months into their relationship and looking pretty happy, the pressure to get engaged and then ultimately to get married is on.
+Prince Harry’s brother William has been married for years now and has been popping out royal babies with his wife Kate Middleton.

-So, when is Prince Harry going to settle down and will it be with someone so controversial as Meghan Markle?
-After all, Ms. Markle is an American actress, and she is not the heir to any throne or royalty of any sort.
-On top of that, she is a divorcee, and that is also something that will turn heads if she marries into the royal family.
-Considering that Prince Harry tends to buck tradition, it wouldn’t be surprising at all if he ignored all of that and married Meghan Markle anyway, but it looks like the royal bad boy may be getting cold feet.
+So when is Prince Harry going to settle down and will it be with someone so controversial as Meghan Markle?
+After all, she is an American actress, not the heir to any throne or royalty of any sort.
+On top of that, she is a divorcee and that is also something that will turn heads if she marries into the royal family.
+Considering that Prince Harry tends to buck tradition, it wouldn’t be surprising at all if he ignored all of that and married Meghan Markle anyway but it looks like the royal bad boy might be getting cold feet.

 New Prince Harry biography due for release June 2017. #brf pic.twitter.com/oj8rGnnSq2